 The vision behind the network

 International criminal law has undergone rapid growth in recent years through the work of the ad hoc Tribunals for the Former Yugoslavia and for Rwanda (ICTY and ICTR), the International Criminal Court (ICC) and mixed and other tribunals and courts such as those in Cambodia and Sierra Leone.
 The Peace and Justice Initiative harnesses the collective experience of the professionals, who have conducted the investigation, analysis and legal proceedings in these fora.
-That experience and the studies of academics in this field are focused on enabling effective national prosecutions of crimes against humanity, genocide and war crimes.
+That experience and the studies of academics in this field are focused on enabling the effective investigation, prosecution, and adjudication of crimes against humanity, genocide, war crimes, aggression, terrorism, torture, and other atrocities.

 (1) the Complementarity Resolution adopted at the ICC Review Conference on 8 June 2010: